The Biography of Nang Kwak - Nang Supawadee

 The Thai Legend of Nang Kwak is the helper of all shop owners and merchants.
 Revered, as the patron Saint of Business owners, is always seen beckoning customers with her right hand raised.
 She is one of the best-known legends in Thailand.

 Mae Nang Kwak is represented as a beautiful woman wearing a red dress (not always, but more often than other colours) fashioned in the Thai.
 She also wears a golden crown on her head.
 Nang Kwak sits in a kneeling position with her right hand raised in the way of beckoning to the customer, with the palm pointing downwards.
 Her left hand was holding a bag of gold or resting on her lap.

 The legend of Nang Kwak originates from India where she was known as Nang Supawadee, the daughter of a small merchant during the time of the dawn of Buddhism about 2500 years ago.
-At that time, Supawadee parents were small merchants who earn just enough to support their small family day by day.
+At that time, Supawadee parents were small merchants who earn just enough to support their small family.
 One day, as Supawadee was helping her parents selling in a neighbouring town, she was fortunate to be able to hear a sermon delivery by Phra Gasabatera (an Arahant).
 Upon hearing the Buddhism teachings, she was so convinced that she took refuge in the Triple Gem immediately and became a devout follower of Buddhism.

 When Phra Gasabatera saw her faith and devotion, he summoned his wills and concentration of an Arahant and bestowed blessings of great fortune and luck in salesmanship on Supawadee and her family.
 In additional, Phra Gasabatera gives a particular boon on Supawadee for she will be blessed extraordinary if she attentively all teachings of the Dhamma every time.
 Fortunately, on their business trip to another town they went, Supawadee was lucky to have the opportunity to listen to the preaching of Phra Sivalitera which was happened to be around the teaching of Dharma taught by Lord Buddha Sakyamuni.